-The 64 bit version of PEAKS can access a large amount of memory, therefore, it is highly recommended to deselect the options Start Client Separately and Start Compute Node Separately.
+The 64-bit version of PEAKS can access a large amount of memory.
+Therefore, it is highly recommended to deselect the options Start Client Separately and Start Compute Node Separately.
 The Main Program JVM Heap Size (MB) is the maximum amount of memory PEAKS can use.
 Although a higher number is better, it is recommended to use no more than 80% of the system memory.
 The Number of Computing Nodes to Start can now be calculated.
-For example, let X MB memory be assigned to the main program, the number of computing node N is the largest integer less than X / 2000.
-As shown in the figure, the system has 16000MB RAM, therefore 1600080%=12800MB memory is configured to the main program JVM.
-12800/2000=6.4, therefore 6 computing nodes is configured.
+For example, if X MB of memory are assigned to the main program, the number of computing nodes N is the largest integer less than X / 2000.
+In the figure below, the system has 16000MB of RAM, therefore 1600080%=12800MB of memory are configured to the main program JVM.
+12800/2000=6.4, therefore 6 computing nodes are configured.